yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/managed-read-replica.md

 Read replicas require the following:

-- Primary cluster that is deployed in a VPC.
+- Primary cluster that is deployed in a VPC, in AWS or GCP.
 - Read replicas must be deployed in a VPC.
 Create a VPC for each region where you want to deploy a read replica.
 Refer to [VPC networking](../../cloud-basics/cloud-vpcs/).

 ## Limitations

 - Partition-by-region clusters do not support read replicas.
 - If another [locking cluster operation](../#locking-operations) is already running, you must wait for it to finish.
+- Currently, Azure is not supported for read replicas.

 ## Add or edit read replicas